 Federal Title IV regulations specify that developmental courses may be included as funded hours for financial aid.
 These courses are numbered 0399 in the catalog (i.e., ENGL 0399, Fundamentals of Composition).
 The regulations also stipulate that a student may receive funding for not more than one year or thirty (30) hours of developmental courses.
 Therefore, each course numbered 0399 may be repeated once and still receive financial aid funding provided all other progress requirements have been met.

 A quantitative measurement of academic progress will be made three times a year for all financial aid recipients.
 At the end of the fall, spring, and summer semesters a student must have successfully completed a minimum of seventy-five percent (75%) of all course enrollments attempted at U. T. Permian Basin combined with hours transferred as part of your degree courses completed during the time of admission.
 Any student who falls below the minimum completion rate of 75% will be considered to not be making academic progress until the ratio of completed to attempted hours is again above 75%.
 Courses with a recorded grade of “F”, “U”, “W”, “Z” or “PR” are not considered successfully completed.
 Students are permitted to use summer enrollments to make up credit hour deficiencies.
-Only enrollments attempted and successfully completed at U. T. Permian Basin will be considered in academic progress.
-Courses repeated or transferred from other institutions are not considered in measuring academic progress except for monitoring the overall time frame for completion of a student’s program of study.
+Enrollments attempted and successfully completed at U. T. Permian Basin will be considered in academic progress as well as courses repeated or transferred from other institutions.

 Failure to Make Academic Progress